BP2022-AP1/bp2022-ap1/README.md

 Run `poe prod` to start the database, celery-worker, a redis database, and the waitress production server.
 You can access the endpoint of the REST-API at port 8090.

+### `poe gui`

+Run `poe gui` to start the database and the development server.
+You can access the endpoint of the REST-API at port 5010.
+This command disables the celery worker and enables the GUI representation of the simulation.

 ## Environment variables

 We're loading public environment variables with docker compose and secret ones with poe.
 We have four files that contain environment variables.